The story of Margaret and Alexander Brown

 Roger Anker Frescheville BAKEWELL (1903-1967)

-Helen and Frederick and their son Roger (who was also a Doctor) are buried at St John Anglican Church in Johnsonville, alongside Alexander BROWN and his young daughter Margaret BROWN.
+All three children of Helen and Frederick became Doctors.
+Their son Roger is commemorated with them at St John Anglican Church in Johnsonville, alongside Alexander BROWN and his young daughter Margaret BROWN.

 In 1900, Isobel Margaret BROWN married William Dixon TAYLOR (d1949 aged 87), a farmer, and lived at Mangatainoka.
 The children were: